ozmarie/pdc-assignments/MushroomFairyRings/README.md

 ### Assignment

-Ultimately you will write a report about your work to paralleize this code and your findings from running experiments.
+Ultimately you will write a report about your work to parallelize this code and your findings from running experiments.
 Do the following to get you to this goal:

 - Conduct the profiling of the sequential version as described above and report on which function use time and also can be sped up with the use of multiple threads.
 - Create an OpenMP version